Note: This article has been published in eSamskriti.

 “The main shrine of Lingo is at Semurgaon…Under a spacious roof lies the Anga of Lingo suspended on a swing, and sheltered by a great secrecy of peacock feathers.
 At the four corners of the swing are branches of the same feathers, and at the Anga’s side is Lingo’s jiwa or soul, a piece of iron, like a ploughshare, wrapped in grass.”[9]

-Baby Krishna on a swing decorated with peacocks.
+idol on a swing, decorated with peacock feathers.

 Similar palanquin processions take place throughout India to celebrate different festivities associated with Krishna.
 For instance, during the Dol Purnima (Holi) festival in many parts of Eastern India, the images of Krishna and Radha are placed on a decorated palanquin and carried to each house in the village in procession, led by the village drummers, pipers, and singers.
 The celebration culminates in a swing festival for the deities, when they are placed on a swing and rocked, to the accompaniment of devotional music.[10]

-Vaishnava tilaks on women of the Gond and Baiga tribes
+The women of the Gond and the Baiga tribes (the Baiga are

 The Migration Hypothesis